Singapore’s Covid-19 Vaccination System

 (e.g. age, date of birth)

-I also restructured some questions that were unnecessarily complicated.
+And restructured questions that were unnecessarily complicated.

 (e.g. anaphylaxis = severe allergies, just ask it once)